Zafuzi/coughdrop/README.md

 #### version notes (latest)
-v3.2.1
+v3.2.2
-* added colored borders to buttons
+* updated buttons styles to be more consistent with border colors